Who's On The Mat

 From The Heart

-My Manduka helps me practice inner and outer balance.
+My Manduka helps me practice with clarity of purpose.

 Why Manduka?: Happiness lies in the inhales and exhales.

 What does your Manduka help you #practice?: My Manduka helps me practice patience, on AND off the mat.

 Yoga Style: Power Yoga, Vinyasa Flow

 My yoga journey began in 2004, and I fell in love with the ‘workout’ right away.
 At the time I wasn’t exactly sure what drew me to yoga, I just knew not only was it great physically, but it was the only time my mind didn’t seem to wonder off to a to-do list or replay events in my past.
 I found solitude and peace on my mat.
 I couldn’t form it into words, but I knew there was something special about being ‘truly present in the moment’.